emalyak/CMAltimeterDemo/README.md

 CMAltimeterDemo
 ===============

-A simple demonstration of the CMAltimeter class and barometer sensor on iPhone 6 and 6 Plus.
+A simple demonstration of the CMAltimeter class and barometer sensor on iPhone 6 / 6 Plus and newer.

 <img src="https://github.com/emalyak/CMAltimeterDemo/blob/master/screenshot.png" width="400" alt="Screenshot">